Barhakhari/barhakhari.github.io/faq.md

 # Frequently Asked Questions (FAQs)

 ### 1. **What is the purpose of the Barhakhari app?**
-The Barhakhari app is designed to help kids learn to write Nepali alphabets, including vowels, consonants, numbers, and Barhakhari.
+The Barhakhari app is designed to help kids/adult learn to write Nepali alphabets, including vowels, consonants, numbers, and Barhakhari.
 It combines interactive learning tools with engaging activities to make the learning process fun and effective.

 ---